Battery Reality Gap · Dossier

 Where it lands

 At 65.8%, the Race mirrors its sibling the Vertical in gap, but delivers a shorter absolute runtime — 13.7 hours versus 20.1 — because of its smaller cell and AMOLED screen.
 At €499 it is a capable, good-looking race watch, and for events inside its real 13.7-hour window it performs well.
-The 40-hour figure, like every multi-band claim measured against a real cold-weather day, simply overstates what the battery can hold.
+The 40-hour figure, like every multi-band claim set against a realistic cold-weather day, simply overstates what the battery can hold.